Pouria-hasani/changed-gpgpusim/README.md

-To run the simulator fisrt setup the environmet using the below instruction:
+To run the simulator first setup the environmet using the command below:
 ```
 1. source setup_environment release
 2. make
 ```
 Now you should run the benchmark.
-I have put the benchmark in the main directory so just run this:
+I have put the Matrix matrix multplication benchmark in the main directory so just run this:
 ```
 4. ./mal
 ```